Multiplicative structures of the immaculate basis of non-commutative symmetric functions: Symmetric Function Background

 \section{Symmetric Function Background}

 In this section, we build notation in order to state the classical version of the results we emulate on the immaculate basis of $\Nsym$.
-For more details, we refer the reader to references on symmetric functions (\cite{Sta}, \cite{Sagan} or \cite{Mac}).
+For more details, we refer the reader to \cite{Mac}, \cite{Sagan}, or \cite{Sta}.